 For those wondering about "Target Resolution," instead of listing a particular price point (since price will vary somewhat with vendor/e-tailer) I have listed here what type of resolutions you can expect to be playing most of today's games (with AA and AF on of course) on such a rig, both standard and widescreen resolutions were taken into consideration.

-This is what to look for when buying a motherboard, regardless of chipset or processor it supports:
+What to look for when buying a motherboard, regardless of chipset or processor it supports: